 Prospective parents considering enrolling children at The Summit should know that we have Food Allergy Guidelines to maintain a safe environment for students who have food allergies and to support parents regarding food allergy.
 We ask that parents to fill out an Individual Allergy Action Plan in our parent's portal and provide all emergency medications to our school nurse before a student enters school.
 For more information, read our Food Allergy Guidelines.

 The Summit adheres to the Ohio Department of Health (ODH) guidelines for immunizations for school attendance.
 Students shall not be permitted to stay in school for more than 14 calendar days from the first day of school for each division unless the parents present a written or electronic documentation regarding the student’s immunization status and compliance.
-See the ODH Immunization Summary for School Attendance.

 You may also like to know: